 No. 1 in a series of articles reporting on the responses of Caritas member organisations to the Covid-19 pandemic.

-Catholics need to keep the poor, vulnerable and isolated at the ‘forefront of our minds’ during the coronavirus pandemic, according the Chair of the Caritas Social Action Network for England and Wales.
+Catholics need to keep the poor, vulnerable and isolated at the ‘forefront of our minds’ during the coronavirus pandemic, according to the Chair of Caritas Social Action Network.

 Bishop Terence Drainey of Middlesbrough has encouraged support for Caritas and all charities which are facing increased costs, fewer volunteers and a potential loss of income.
 He has thanked organisations within the Caritas network: ‘Their dedication all year round is an example to Catholics of how we can put our faith into action and live as missionary disciples.’

 A letter went out from Bishop Declan Lang of Clifton to all Clifton parishes supporting initiatives reaching out to the vulnerable.
 For example, St Nicholas of Tolentino parish in Bristol operates a food bank, distributes food parcels to the needy, and runs a support centre for asylum-seekers.